formkit/docs-content/inputs/autocomplete.md

 ## Selection appearance

-The `autocomplete` has a `selectionAppearance` prop that determines the way a selected option is displayed.
-By default, the appearance of the `selection-appearance` is set to `text-input`, which sets value of the text input to the label of the selected option.
-This selection appearance can be seen in the previous examples.
+The autocomplete input has a `selectionAppearance` prop that determines the way a selected option is displayed.

-The `selectionAppearance` can alternatively be set to `option`, which wraps the selected option in a div.
-This is useful when you want to implement custom styling.
-Below is a basic example:
+### Text input

+As previously seen above, the autocomplete input will default to the `text-input` selection appearance.
+When an option is selected, the text input will display the selected option's label.

 <example
 name="Autocomplete"
-:min-height="550"
-file="/_content/examples/autocomplete-pro/autocomplete-selection-appearance-option.vue"></example>
+:min-height="300"
+file="/_content/examples/autocomplete-pro/autocomplete-text-input.vue"></example>

+### Option

+Alternatively, you can set the selection appearance of the autocomplete to `option`.
+When a selection is made in this mode the text input is removed and replaced with a div containing the selected option's label.
+Additionally, the `option` selection appearance will render a `removeSelection` button that will clear the selection when clicked.

+<example
+name="Autocomplete"
+:min-height="300"
+file="/_content/examples/autocomplete-pro/autocomplete-option.vue"></example>

 ## Slots